Whatsapp Icon

 I was having my final exams and wanted to go to Bengaluru and be with them.
 But my father supported me and told me to focus on my studies and not miss my exams.
 All he told me was to give the exams properly and get my degree and travel down post the exams as the cancer was a situation that was not going to go away soon.
 We all decided to be practical and not handle the situation emotionally.
 Post my exams I travelled down to Bengaluru to be with him.

 The treatment being given was for sarcoma, which is a soft tissue cancer.
-Dr. Zaveri, who is one of the best doctors in Manipal Hospital, carried out the Surgery on his external where the cancer was found and this was followed by radiation.
+Dr. Zaveri, who is one of the best doctors in Manipal Hospital, performed the surgery on the affected area, followed by radiation.
 It all went well and Dad was relieved.
 Chemotherapy was also done but the dose was less than in this type of cancer it is not very effective.
 We all kept a very positive mind during this time as even the doctors were helping us by being optimistic and telling us not to worry.

 During the Surgery and radiation, there was a risk of paralysis to the leg as the infected tissue was very close to a nerve and the doctors had to carve out the tissue cautiously without touching the nerve.
 We all prayed for the Surgery to go well.
 Post the Surgery Dad could not feel any sensation under his feet when he walked, so we realized that this was a side effect of the surgery, and we were happy as it was relatively a minimal issue in comparison.